 This is the configuration section which allows to define the service classes this domain can use.
 Orchestra NG is able to assign certain features and restrictions to each individual extension or user associated with a particular service class.
 A variety of features and/or restrictions are grouped together and can be assigned to more than one extension or user.
-The main configuration window (figure 5.22) can be accessed by clicking on Services \rightarrow Service Classes.
+The main configuration window (figure 5.22) can be accessed by clicking on Services \longrightarrow Service Classes.
 In this window a list of all configurated service classes are shown.
 To create a new service class, click on Add button and choose an unique Name in the domain for this service class.
-By clicking on $\stackrel{\bullet}{\sim}$ icon a new window will open (figure 5.23) and you will be able to associate users to this service class.
-By clicking on $\stackrel{\bullet}{\sim}$ icon a new window will open (figure 5.24 on the facing page) and you will be able to associate extensions to this service class.
-In both figure 5.23 and figure 5.24 on the next page to remove items (users or extensions) from that service class, select the desired items and click the Remove button, or click the Remove all to disassociate all.
+By clicking on \bigcirc icon a new window will open (figure 5.23) and you will be able to associate users to this service class.
+By clicking on \bigcirc icon a new window will open (figure 5.24 on page 52) and you will be able to associate extensions to this service class.
+In both figure 5.23 and figure 5.24 on page 52 to remove items (users or extensions) from that service class, select the desired items and click the Remove button, or click the Remove all to disassociate all.
 Similarly, to add new items, use the Add and Add all buttons.